jonathansteinberg/Stroke_Prediction/README.md

 •	Developed a logistic regression model to determine which factors cause individuals to be more prone to strokes

-•	Obtained a stroke prediction accuracy of 95.74% and found that age, heart disease, hypertension, glucose level, and marriage were the most influential factors
+•	Obtained a prediction accuracy of 95.74% and found that age, heart disease, hypertension, glucose level, and marriage were the most influential factors

 •	Tools and Algorithms used: Python, Logistic Regression